meh2025/Bet-Guessing-Game/README.md

 ﻿# Bet Guessing Game
-An bet guessing game using C# with encryption account feature (like TODO App repo lol)
+An bet guessing game using C# with encryption account feature (like TODO App repo lol), i make this for fun

 Required: Installed Microsoft .NET Framework (which is C#)
 # How to play